raj-open/example-rabbit-mq/demo/example-case-4/README.md

 3. In terminal 2 run the command

     ```bash
-    just run SEARCH-FS --requests 'demo/example-case-2/requests.yaml'
+    just run SEARCH-FS --requests 'demo/example-case-4/requests.yaml'
     ````

 ## Expected results ##

-- Should yield 6 messages in the queue.
+- Should yield 26 messages in the queue.
-- The folders at lowest level should be logged.
+- All files at all levels should be covered.
 - The nested subfolder containing empty logs should _not_ be skipped.